-Following a critical review of the literature, 51 factors influencing the performance of construction projects were identified, and a questionnaire was developed based on these factors.
-A questionnaire survey was utilised to collect the data, which were then analysed using a series of statistical analysis methods, including one-way ANOVA and FAII analysis, to check the uniformity among the respondent's opinions (Denis, 2016) and to rank the factors according to frequency-adjusted important index levels (Gunduz and Ahsan, 2018), respectively.
+Following a critical review of the literature, 51 factors influencing the performance of construction projects were identified and a questionnaire was developed based on these factors.
+A questionnaire survey was utilised to collect the data, which were then analysed using a series of statistical analysis methods, including oneway analysis of variance (ANOVA) and frequency-adjusted important index (FAII)

+analysis, to check the uniformity among the respondent's opinions (Denis, 2016) and to rank the factors according to frequency-adjusted important index levels (Gunduz and Ahsan, 2018).